yuvipaloozie/yuvipaloozie/README.md

 * **B.S.
 Chemical Engineering** (2024) | Georgia Institute of Technology

 ### Ongoing Projects and Research
-* **Osteoclast Segmentation:** _(In cooperation with Sarah Szabo and PCOM GA)_ Developing a TransU-Net architecture with diffusion models and semi-supervised learning to segment and count osteoclasts from microscope imagery to assist in medical research.
+* **Automated Osteoclast Segmentation:** _(In cooperation with Sarah Szabo and PCOM GA)_ Developing a TransU-Net architecture with diffusion models and semi-supervised learning to segment and count osteoclasts from microscope imagery to assist in medical research.
 * **Drug Repurposing for Osteoclastogenesis Inhibition:** _(In cooperation with Sarah Szabo and PCOM GA)_ Training Graph Attention Networks on a subset of the CHEMBL dataset with an adversarial LLM to shortlist FDA-approved drugs as osteoclastogenesis inhibitors.
 * **Reinforcement Learning for Process Control:** Creating and testing effectiveness of RL agents on chemical processes in varying complexity for process control.
 * **Knowledge Hypergraphs for Manufacturing Plants:** Developing zero-shot P&ID digitization as part of an end-to-end pipeline to generate a knowledge hypergraph of manufacturing processes for agent-based applications.